Sarahkhan20/Prolog_A_Trial/README.md

       ?- eats(joey,What).

-   Note, what isn't an object it's a variable and variable always starts which Capital letter.
+   Note, what isn't an object it's a variable and **variable always starts which Capital letter.**

- Now think how you will write this and query.
+ Now think, How you will write this and query??

    * Men like joking.
    * Chandler is a men.